joshhus/blockchain-sw-25/index.md

 With this offering, you are responsible for purchasing and provisioning your own Kubernetes cluster.
 Additionally, you will need to [open ports in your firewall](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-security#ibp-security-ibp-ports) if you are using one.
 {: important}

+## Are you a Red Hat Marketplace customer?
+{: #get-started-console-ocp-rhm}

+Already using Red Hat Marketplace and ready to try out blockchain?
+Check out these [instructions](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp-rhm) to get started.

 ## Already have an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x network and want to upgrade?
 {: #get-started-console-ocp-upgrade}